BetweenWalls/Feather-PD2/README.md

 # Feather-PD2
 Lootfilter for Project Diablo II

 This is a minimally-strict filter that includes many quality-of-life features.
-Very few items are hidden, but enough is hidden that the onscreen-item-limit rarely comes into play (even in maps).
+Few items are hidden, but enough is hidden that the onscreen-item-limit rarely comes into play.

 ## Features
 * mostly follows classic style (it still looks like D2)